sorunokoe/randomList/README.md

 ## RandomList

-### RandomList - is a project written on Objective-C.
+### RandomList - is a project written in Objective-C.

 - [x] DI: Typhoon
 - [x] UI: Masonry